yezhuoyang/QuantumLab/README.md

 ## Simulation on fake provider

-In this lab, you are required to run your simulation on IBM fake provider, which simulate the real noisy environment on a superconducting quantum computer.
+In this lab, you are also required to run simulations on an **IBM fake provider**, which mimics the behavior of a real noisy superconducting quantum computer.
+Next, transpile the circuit for the backend and run the simulation:

 ```python
 from qiskit import QuantumCircuit, transpile